 Andaman and Nicobar

 People visit this place all year round for its beaches and water-related activities.
-However, this place is also known for the CellularJail (Kala Paani) that has been constructed in the middle of the ocean.
-It was used by the British government to imprison political leaders and freedom fighters.
-Today, this place exists as a national monument and it is a great place to go back in time.
+However, this place is also known for the Cellular Jail (Kala Paani), constructed in the middle of the ocean.
+The British government used it to imprison political leaders and freedom fighters.
+Today, this place is a national monument and a great place to return in time.

 Make your travel memorable with zingbus;